Tomochic Rebellion: The Importance of Religion

-In Popular Culture
+In popular culture

 The events at Tomochic became the subject of a serialised novel written by Heriberto Frias.
 This novel criticised the actions of the government in dealing with the tomechitecos and appeared in the opposition party's newspaper el Democrata.
 The novel first appeared in 24 parts anonymously on 14 March and ran through to 14 April 1893 until the paper was shut down by the Porfiro regime for sprouting antigovernment ideas.
 The events at Tomochic are also encapsulated in folk ballads called corridos.
 The events at Tomochic have also been used by successive governments since the revolution to support claims of legitimacy, particularly in the 1960s where the Office of the Secretary of Public Education published magazines and comic books on the history of the rebellion.